brewhousedigital/celestial-light/README.md

 </script>
 ```

-P.s. if you dont need any of the javascript bootstrap functionality, feel free to comment out the bootstrap library reference.
+P.s. if you don't need any of the bootstrap javascript functionality, feel free to comment out the bootstrap library reference to speed up your site.

 ##### 🅾 site-components